TheRealKasumi/NikoLight/documentation/build.md

 # Build Guide

 Before starting with this guide, make sure to read the [planning](planning.md) document and [part list](part-list.md) first.
-They contain important information and consideration before building the project.
+They contain important information and any considerations before beginning the project.
 If you start to build the project blindly, you might run into issues later.

 ## General Knowledge about the Hardware

 Let's start with some general knowledge about the hardware.
+I know this might be boring , but I also have to cover people who want to know more about it.

-At first the TesLight controller is based on a ESP32 microcontroller board, which is placed on a custom PCB.
+At first the TesLight controller is based on an ESP32 microcontroller board, which is placed on a custom PCB.
 The ESP32 contains two Tensilica-LX6 cores, running at 80MHz or 240MHz.
 They come with 512kB of SRAM and 4MB of flash memory.
-Also, they have onboard WiFi (802.11bgn) as well as Bluetooth (classic an LE) and hardware support for SPI, I2C, CAN, UART, etc. could be used in the future.
+Also, they have onboard WiFi (802.11bgn) as well as Bluetooth (classic and LE).
+Hardware support for SPI, I2C, CAN, UART, etc. could be used in the future.
 Generally the board operates at the 3.3V level.
-It has an onboard voltage regulator which will provide these 3.3V from the 5V, provided by the TesLight PCB.
+It has an onboard voltage regulator which will provide the 3.3V from the 5V, provided by the TesLight PCB.
-If you are planing to do customizations please keep in mind that all pins can only handle 3.3V and a very limited current of a few milliamps.
+If you plan to do your own customisations please keep in mind that all IO pins can only handle 3.3V and a very limited current in the range of a few milliamps.

 The TesLight PCB contains a few active and passive components.
 In the first place it _can_ have a voltage regulator, providing stable 5V at max 3A to the ESP32 and your LEDs.
-It can handle an input voltage of up to 45V according to the [specs](https://www.ti.com/lit/ds/symlink/lm2596.pdf?ts=1663311548260&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FLM2596) of the regulator.
-But keep in mind that this is an absolute maximum rating, which should never be reached.
+It can handle an input voltage of up to 45V according to the [specs](https://www.ti.com/lit/ds/symlink/lm2596.pdf?ts=1663311548260&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FLM2596) of the regulator, but keep in mind that this is an absolute maximum rating, which should never be reached.

-Also the PCB contains a MPU6050 motion sensor, right under the ESP32 board.
+The PCB also contains a MPU6050 motion sensor, right under the ESP32 board.
-This will later be used to build animations depending on acceleration and rotation data.
+This will later be used to build animations using acceleration and rotation data.
 It is suitable for up to 16g's but TesLight is using a limit of 2g's currently.
-If someone can prove to me that 2g's are not enough in a Tesla, then I will congratulate this person and we can talk about setting it to 4g in the software😋.
+If anyone can prove to me that 2g's are not enough in a Tesla, then I will congratulate you and we can talk about setting it to 4g in the software😋.
 Hidden challenge?
 I...
 I would never challenge you to do stupid things...